 Bike Boulevards (Class 3B) are bike routes on residential streets that prioritize through trips for bicyclists.
 Traffic calming is included as needed to discourage drivers from using the boulevard as a through route.
 Oakland's Bike Boulevards are marked with shared lane bicycle markings (aka “sharrows”) and signage.

-Protected Bike Lanes (Class 4), also known as cycle tracks, provide space that is exclusively for bicyclists and separated from motor vehicle travel lanes, parking lanes, and sidewalks.
+Separated Bike Lanes (Class 4), also known as cycle tracks, provide space that is for bicyclists and separated from motor vehicle travel lanes, parking lanes, and sidewalks.
 Parked cars, curbs, bollards, or planter boxes provide physical separation between bicyclists and moving cars.
 Where on-street parking is allowed, it is placed between the bikeway and the travel lanes (rather than between the bikeway and the sidewalk, as is typical for Class 2 bike lanes).
 Phase 1 of the Telegraph Ave Complete Streets Implementation Plan constructed the first parking-protected bike lane in Oakland in May 2016.

 What is a sharrow?
 Sharrows are pavement markings that indicate shared-use lanes.
 The markings are intended to encourage bicyclists to ride clear of the “door zone” and to alert motorists to expect bicyclists to occupy the full lane.
 For more information about sharrows, For more information about sharrows, please read the Sharrow FAQ flyer.